xaviermerino/ECE4551-Computer-Architecture/Extra-Readings/Hostname-Table/README.md

 ## Computer Architecture

 ### Pi Hostname Table
 The table below will help you identify your Pi.
 Check the label on your Pi.
 You can type the code in the `Remote Access` column into your **Cygwin terminal** to access your Pi.
+You will need to be in the lab's network to access the Pi.
 Don't forget to remove the files you placed on the Pi before you log out.

 * **Removing Files:** `rm`
 * **Logging out:** `exit`